lroeth/brainfide/README.md

 At cell index 0, `<` is an invalid command. `[` and `]` must be matched.

-The IDE additionally supports breakpoints, indicated by `$`.
+The IDE additionally supports breakpoints, indicated by `$`, which stop execution when running in either direction.

 ### bfide